Battle of Plattsburgh: American defenses

 On the American side of the frontier, Major General George Izard was the commander of the Northern Army, deployed along the Northeast frontier.
 In late August, Secretary of War John Armstrong ordered Izard to take the majority of his force, about 4,000 troops, to reinforce Sackett's Harbor.
 Izard's force departed on 23 August, leaving Brigadier General Alexander Macomb in command at Plattsburgh with only 1,500 American regulars.
 Most of these troops were recruits, invalids or detachments of odds and ends.

 Macomb ordered General Benjamin Mooers to call out the New York militia and appealed to the governor of Vermont for militia volunteers.
-2,000 troops eventually reported to Plattsburgh under the command of Major General John Strong.
+2,000 troops eventually reported to Plattsburgh under the command of Major General Samuel Strong.
 Macomb put these recent volunteers to work digging trenches and building fortifications.

 Macomb's main position was a ridge on the south bank of the Saranac River.
 Its fortifications had been laid out by Major Joseph Gilbert Totten, Izard's senior Engineer officer, and consisted of three redoubts and two blockhouses, linked by other fieldworks.
 The position was reckoned to be well enough supplied and fortified to withstand a siege for three weeks, even if the American ships on the lake were defeated and Plattsburgh was cut off.
 After Izard's division departed, Macomb continued to improve his defences.
 He even created an invalid battery on Crab Island, where his hospital was sited, that was to be manned by sick or wounded soldiers who were at least fit to fire the cannon.
 The townspeople of Plattsburgh had so little faith in Macomb's efforts to repulse the invasion that by September nearly all 3,000 inhabitants had fled the city.
 Plattsburgh was left occupied only by the American army.